What is a Fishbone Diagram?

-- Make the head of the fish in the right.
+- Make the head of the fish on the right.
 Here we mention the subject that needs our attention.

 - Draw a backbone on the left.

 - Draw branches to the backbones that will list the main causes.
 List four to eight main causes.

 - Under these main causes are listed the causes and sub-causes.
 These can be identified by organizing a brainstorming session or minutely following the whole process and identifying all the possible reasons that can lead to quality damage.

 For the identification of factors, we may consider breaking all the reasons under the following main-causes:

 - Personnel (Men)

 Alternatively, we may also use the 5 why’s a technique or the 4 P’s (Product, Policies, Procedures, and Plant) can also be identified for the classification of factors so that one can group the causes as we deem fit.

 Let’s try an example where the problem that needs our attention is wrong/delayed/damaged delivery.
-The possible reasons can be many like the faulty packaging was used that led to damage during transit, the wrong product was released for delivery, or the addressed labeled on the product wasn’t correct.
+The possible reasons can be many like the faulty packaging was used that led to damage during transit, the wrong product was released for delivery, or the address label on the product wasn’t correct.
 We can classify the same in main causes and present it in the fishbone diagram like below:

 Let’s take one more example.
 Looking at how well we addressed the above problem, we have hired on as consultants by a burger store to identify the reasons that can lead to the preparation of a bad quality-burger.
 The question sounds tasty.
 I mean engaging, doesn’t it?

 - This technique is widely used in product design, quality improvement, and defect minimization.

 - Instead of pointing out just one reason, this technique gives us a gamut of all the possible reasons that assists not only in identifying the root cause of the current problem but also avoid any future mishappening.

 This technique should not be used as a one-time activity.
 This activity should be undertaken continuously to be proactive in determining any possible loophole in the process.